American Indian language

 The Tanainas lived in earth lodges.
 Athabaskan earth houses were made by digging an underground chamber,

 surrounding it with log walls and a thatched roof, and then packing the whole structure in layers of earth to insulate it.
 Since Tanaina houses

 were partially underground, they were usually larger than they appeared.
 The largest Tanaina houses were up to 100 feet long.

 Usually these houses had multiple rooms and each one housed several familes from the same clan.

-Here are some pictures of Native earth houses like
+Here are some pictures of a lodge like

 the ones Tanaina Indians used.
 Athabaskan people do not live in old-fashioned earth houses anymore, any more than other Americans live